andrelohmann/vagrant-odoo_development/README.md

 ### VirtualBox

-  * install the latest virtualbox from oracle repositories (https://www.virtualbox.org/wiki/Downloads)
+  * Install the latest virtualbox from oracle repositories (https://www.virtualbox.org/wiki/Downloads)
-  * if you are on a linux distro, follow the instructions to add the oracle repo
+  * If you are on a linux distro, follow the instructions to add the oracle repo
-  * install the latest Oracle VM VirtualBox Extension Pack
+  * Install the latest Oracle VM VirtualBox Extension Pack

 ### Vagrant